New Technique Produces Genetically Identical Stem Cells

 called induced pluripotent stem (IPS) stem cells - can be triggered

-via drug to enter an embryonic-stem-cell-like state, without the need
+via drug to enter an embryonic-stem-

 for further genetic alteration.